QuantEcon/lecture-source-py/source/rst/aiyagari.rst

-The class also includes a default set of parameters that we'll adopt unless otherwise specified
+The class also includes a default set of parameters that we'll adopt unless otherwise specified.

 .. literalinclude:: /_static/lecture_specific/aiyagari/aiyagari_household.py

-As a first example of what we can do, let's compute and plot an optimal accumulation policy at fixed prices
+As a first example of what we can do, let's compute and plot an optimal accumulation policy at fixed prices.

 .. literalinclude:: /_static/lecture_specific/aiyagari/aiyagari_compute_policy.py